Antipodes Islands

 The islands are listed with the New Zealand Outlying Islands.
 The islands are an immediate part of New Zealand, but not part of any region or district, but instead Area Outside Territorial Authority, like all the other outlying islands except the Solander Islands.

 Ecologically, the islands are part of the Antipodes Subantarctic Islands tundra ecoregion.
 The islands are inscribed on the UNESCO World Heritage List, together with other subantarctic New Zealand islands.
-The island group is a nature reserve and there is no general public access.
+The island group is a nature reserve.
+Public access is allowed by permit.
+They are the southeasternmost point of land in the world outside of Antarctica.